joan38/Learn-Programming-Scala/ReadMe.md

 This is a **course**, but not a course to learn Scala!
 It is a course to **learn programming**... indeed with Scala.
 So the target audience is people who don't know how to code and/or don't know how applications are made but have an interest in at least understanding how that "magic" works without necessarily willing to be a programmer.

 I wrote this course because my girlfriend who is from a history of art background wanted to understand a little of what I'm doing everyday at work.
-So the chalenge is double as she doesn't understand anything about computers, plus she doesn't have a vocation to be a developer.
+So the challenge is double as she doesn't understand anything about computers, plus she doesn't have a vocation to be a developer.
 All that to say if she can understand, you can understand (she is not idiot hein!).

 > :raising_hand: Scala for a beginner!?
 Isn't it too hard for a first language?